smorabit/ggdyslexic/README.md

 library(ggplot2)
 library(ggdyslexic)

-# load the font and enable showtext
+# enable the OpenDyslexic font (only need to run once per session)
 use_dyslexic()

 # apply the theme